Trailer Park Boys: Countdown to Liquor Day

 The second film based on the series, Trailer Park Boys: Countdown to Liquor Day, was released in Canada on September 25, 2009.
 The movie serves as a continuation to the show's original seven season run.

 Don't Legalize It

 In May 2012, Mike Clattenburg announced on his Twitter page that a third film was in development.
 Principal photography was scheduled to begin in October 2012, but was pushed back to March 2013; filming began on March 17, 2013.
 On April 20, 2013, the production moved to Ottawa, Ontario, Canada, where filming took place at Parliament Hill during the 4/20 weekend.
-Entertainment One announced that the third and final film, titled Trailer Park Boys 3: Don't Legalize It, would be released in Canada on April 18, 2014.
+Entertainment One announced that the third and final film, Trailer Park Boys 3: Don't Legalize It, would be released in Canada on April 18, 2014.

 The plot centers on Ricky's concerns that if the Canadian government legalized and controlled cannabis sale, it would put his grow-op out of business.